santi1s/Big-Data/Big-Data/Technical-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs/Introduction-to-Troubleshooting-ASA.md

 ____________________________

 **1) Research**
--  Research issue and gather any log errors or exceptions and can you reproduce the issue
+-  Research issue and gather any log errors or exceptions and can you reproduce the issue and add notes to the ticket.

+   All notes should follow this template
+i.
+Last Action:
+ii.
+Current Status:
+iii.
+Next Action:
+iv.
+Troubleshooting Performed (if you have logs to share)

 **2) ASA SME/SE Huddle**
 -  Discuss in ASA Daily Case Triage with SMEs and SEs